LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-creating-tag-list-page.md

 {% endraw %}
 ```

-It is very short code, but I invested some times to figure out how `liquid` is working.<br>
+It is very short code, but I invested some times to figure out how `liquid` works.<br>
 So...
 If you find this post useful, please click applause button for me :)